 - Examples of natural prebiotic food sources are:

 Take bile salt supplements

-- Perfectly healthy individuals can produce all the bile salts and bile acids that they need for bodily functions.
+- Perfectly healthy individuals can produce all the bile salts and bile acids needed for bodily functions.
 However, in some individuals with liver and gallbladder diseases, bacterial overgrowth, acid hypersecretion, ileal resection, or other related gastrointestinal conditions, bile salt concentrations in the intestine can fall to less than the critical concentration.
-This may lead to impaired micelle formation, fat malabsorption, indigestion, and disrupted gut microbiota.
-Taking bile salt supplements during meals may support a healthy bile acid pool and a more balanced gut microbiome.
+This may impair micelle formation, fat malabsorption, indigestion, and disrupted gut microbiota.
+During meals, taking bile salt supplements may support a healthy bile acid pool and a more balanced gut microbiome.